-Case Study: Assisting Olympic Weightlifting via Motion Tracking at the U.S. Olympic Training Center
+Case Study: Assisting Olympic Weightlifting With Motion Tracking

 U.S. Olympic Committee - Sport Sciences

 We are using Polhemus hardware and Advanced Motion Measurement software to help Jackie learn to maintain tension in her triceps and thus hold the weight aloft in spite of her elbow anatomy (Figure 2.
-Jackie holding the bar overhead while instrumented; shown on the left).
+Jackie holding the bar overhead while instrumented).